Na-Yuan-BIG/GeneFusionFissioner/README.md

-# fdfBLAST_version2021
+# GeneFusionFissioner

 ================

-The current working version fdfBLAST_version2021 is an update of fdfBLAST_1.20120704.pl.
+GeneFusionFissioner is an update of fdfBLAST_1.20120704.pl.
 The new version is executed by a shell script, instead of the original interface input.

 If you have any questions, please contact yuann@big.ac.cn.